 The “statistic” suddenly became very real… behind this number was a human life.

-“I don’t need to report it, It is likely a low risk stick”… this was the first thought that went through Karen’s mind when the infected sharp penetrated her hand. “but you should”… these were the words of a nurse who witnessed the incident.
-19 years later Karen has endured the unimaginable journey of being diagnosed with HIV, being forced to end her nursing career, and having her life irrevocably altered by aggressive treatments that have rendered horrific side-effects to her body.
-She has stood in the oval office to witness President Clinton sign the ‘Needlestick Safety Prevention Act”, she has interviewed countless survivors to try and map a more supportive path for their experiences, she has advocated change and awareness… but all at the cost of incredible personal sacrifice.
+“I don’t need to report it, it is likely a low risk stick”… this was the first thought that went through Karen’s mind when the infected sharp penetrated her hand. “but you should”… these were the words of a nurse who witnessed the incident.
+And now, 19 years later, Karen has endured the unimaginable journey of being diagnosed with HIV, being forced to end her nursing career, and having her life irrevocably altered by aggressive treatments that have rendered horrific side-effects to her body.
+She has stood in the oval office to witness President Clinton sign the ‘Needlestick Safety Prevention Act' and she has interviewed countless survivors to try and map a more supportive path for their experiences, she has advocated change and awareness… but all at the cost of incredible personal sacrifice.

 Who cares for the carers?...